Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: The intermediate jacobian of a cubic threefold

 The geometric setting, which over finite fields goes back at least to the work of Bombieri and Swinnerton-Dyer~\cite{bombieri-sd} (computing the zeta function of smooth cubic threefolds over finite fields) is the following.

-Let $k$ be a field of characteristic different from~$2$, and let~$X$ be a smooth cubic threefold over~$k$.
-We denote by~$F(X)$ the Fano scheme of lines in~$X$, which is a smooth projective and geometrically connected surface over~$k$ (see, e.g.,~\cite[\S\,4]{beauville-theta} or~\cite[Lem.\,3]{bombieri-sd} or~\cite[Cor.\,1.12, Th.\,1.16]{altman-kleiman}; this uses the fact that the characteristic is different from~$2$).
-Let then $A(X)$ be the Albanese variety of~$F(X)$, which is known to be isomorphic to the Picard variety of~$F(X)$ (see, e.g.~\cite[Cor.\,4.3.3]{huybrechts}).
+Let $k$ be a field of characteristic different from~$2$, and let~$X\subset \Pp^4_k$ be a smooth cubic threefold over~$k$.
+We denote by~$F(X)$\nomenclature{$F(X)$}{Fano variety of lines} the Fano scheme of lines in~$X$, which is a smooth projective and geometrically connected surface over~$k$ (see, e.g.,~\cite[\S\,4]{beauville-theta} or~\cite[Lem.\,3]{bombieri-sd} or~\cite[Cor.\,1.12, Th.\,1.16]{altman-kleiman}; this uses the fact that the characteristic is different from~$2$).
+Let then $A(X)$\nomenclature{$A(X)$}{Albanese variety of~$F(X)$} be the Albanese variety of~$F(X)$, which is known to be isomorphic to the Picard variety of~$F(X)$ (see, e.g.~\cite[Cor.\,4.3.3]{huybrechts}).
 It has dimension~$5$, and if the base field is contained in~$\Cc$, then the analytification of~$A(X)$ is canonically isomorphic to the intermediate jacobian $J(X)$ of Griffiths, which is defined analytically in terms of Hodge theory (this is due to Murre; see~\cite[Prop.\,9]{beauville-theta}).

 The Albanese morphism $s\colon F(X)\to A(X)$ is a closed immersion, according to a theorem of Beauville~\cite[p.\,201, cor.]{beauville-theta}.
-If we view $A(X)$ as the Picard variety, then the morphism $s$ can be identified geometrically with the map sending a line $s\in F(X)$ to the divisor defined by the curve $C_s$ which is the Zariski-closure in $F(X)$ of the set of lines $s'\not=s$ such that $s'\cap s$ is not empty.
+If we view $A(X)$ as the Picard variety, then the morphism $s$ can be identified geometrically with the map sending a line $l\in F(X)$ to the divisor defined by the curve $C_s$ which is the Zariski-closure in $F(X)$ of the set of lines $l'\not=l$ such that $l'\cap l$ is not empty.

-The problem we consider is then the following: if~$k$ is a finite field of odd characteristic, what is the arithmetic tannakian group of the object $M=s_*\Qlb[2](1)$ on~$A(X)$?
+The problem we consider is then the following: if~$k$ is a finite field of odd characteristic, what is the arithmetic tannakian group of the perverse sheaf $M=s_*\Qlb[2](1)$ on~$A(X)$?
+(It is perverse because $s$ is a closed immersion, as in previous similar examples.)
+The corresponding exponential sums are then